Yord/pxi/README.md

 ### Changing `pxi` Defaults

-You may **globally** change default chunkers, deserializers, applicators, and marshallers in `~/.pxi/index.js`, as follows:
+You may **globally** change default chunkers, deserializers, applicators, and serializers in `~/.pxi/index.js`, as follows:

 ```js
 module.exports = {